mohanprasaths/DataStructures/README.md

 Common graph problems -
-Topological sort - Computation graphs in neural networks Shortest path - fast delivery of anything , packets or networks Minimum spanning - Planning transport roads , Planning railway lines
+Topological sort - Computation graphs in neural networks - DAG (directed acyclic graph)   eg: scheduling tasks Shortest path - fast delivery of anything , packets or networks Minimum spanning - Planning transport roads , Planning railway lines

+Topological sort = Directed acyclic graph - used for scheduling and neural networks Calculate in-degree (number of incoming edges on vertex )in DAG - if no vertex has in-degree of 0 , then the graph is cyclic and Topological sort is not possible